HuemulSolutions/enola/docs/building_chatbot_ollama.md

 ```

 - **Validation Step**: A new step is created to validate the user's input.
-- **Error Handling**: If the input is empty, an error is logged, and the iteration skips further processing.
+- **Error Handling**: If the input is empty, an error is logged, and the interaction is terminated.

 #### **3.7 Processing User Commands**